 Please see details on the fee structure below.

 All SSA providers must comply with the law governing rent reviews.
-For tenancies in a Rent Pressure Zone (RPZ), rent calculations are based on a new Rent Pressure Zone Calculator which produces a percentage increase in Harmonised Index of the Consumer Price (HICP) values between the date the rent was last set and the date the new rent is set.
+For tenancies in a Rent Pressure Zone (RPZ), rent calculations are based on a Rent Pressure Zone Calculator which produces a percentage increase in Harmonised Index of the Consumer Price (HICP) values between the date the rent was last set and the date the new rent is set.
 It applies that percentage to the most recent rent amount to produce the maximum permissible rent increase, in line with any HICP inflation.
 The calculator may also indicate that no rent increase is allowed.

 Irrespective of the calculation made, there is no obligation on a landlord to increase the current rent amount and there is no legal obstacle to a rent reduction.